mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 * **Result**: Increased TinyPilot's revenue to $39k
 * **Grade**: A

-TinyPilot got a [big review from ServeTheHome](https://www.servethehome.com/tinypilot-voyager-kvm-raspberry-pi-remote/), one of the top blogs / YouTube channels for IT hardware.
+TinyPilot had a huge spike in sales following a [big review from ServeTheHome](https://www.servethehome.com/tinypilot-voyager-kvm-raspberry-pi-remote/), one of the top blogs / YouTube channels for IT hardware.
 For a while, we were on track to have our best month ever, but things slowed down in the final week.

 ### Fully migrate TinyPilot's operations to our new office

 * **Result**: TinyPilot operates completely at the new office
 * **Grade**: A

 We finally moved TinyPilot operations out of my house and into a real office.
 There were some stressful days, like when I wasn't sure if I could get printing to work on Linux at all, but overall the transition was smooth.
-I still work from home, but all incoming parts ship to the office, employees build and test the products at the office, and they ship orders to customers from the office.
+Incoming parts ship to the office, employees build and test the products at the office, and they send outgoing orders from the office.

 ### Gather feedback on the table of contents for [*Refactoring English*](https://refactoringenglish.com) and iterate on it

 * **Result**: I gathered feedback, but I'm not yet sure how to integrate it
 * **Grade**: B

 I got feedback from the [Write Useful Books community](https://writeusefulbooks.com) and from my mailing list.
-Responses were a bit lower than I hoped (6 responses from 202 subscribers), but it provided useful feedback.
+Responses were a bit lower than I hoped (6 responses from 202 subscribers), but it provided [helpful feedback](https://twitter.com/deliberatecoder/status/1396595066316148742).

+People seemed more interested in the high-level tasks like "Write better blog posts," and less interested in how to improve their use of verbs.
+I want to reorder things to front-load the interesting parts, but I'm not sure how to do that because the later chapters depend on the earlier ones.

+It's also potentially just a natural outcome.
+If I wrote a book about creating a video game, people would be interested in chapters like, "How to build enemies with intelligent AI" and probably not so interested in "the basics of linear algebra."
+That doesn't mean that I can just skip the fundamentals, but maybe it just means I need to find ways to keep it practical and easy to apply even while teaching the fundamentals

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats